OfTheNoseClan/Touhou-Fonts-File-Archive/README.md

 Anything outside of this list—such as spinoff literature, bonus enclosure CDs, related series like the _西方Project_, _トルテルマジック_, etc.—is not planned to be included.

 This project is a work in progress; as such, files in this repository are subject to change often.

+For legal reasons, the fonts themselves will not be included in this archive.